 Sales of a substantial number of shares of Class A Common Stock in the public market pursuant to the Registration Statements on Form S-1 (File Nos.
 333-276307 and 333-278871) (the "S-1 Registration Statements") could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of Class A Common Stock intend to sell shares, could reduce the market price of Class A Common Stock.
 In particular, until such time as it is no longer effective, the S-1 Registration Statements permit the resale of shares held by the Sponsor, who has beneficial ownership of approximately 6.63% of our outstanding shares of Class A Common Stock, and Mr. Joseph Davy, who holds approximately 71.60% of outstanding Common Stock of the Company, including shares of both Class A Common Stock and Class B Common Stock and approximately 96.19% of our outstanding voting power, subject, in each case, to the applicable lock-up periods.
 The resale, or expected or potential resale, of a substantial number of shares of our Class A Common Stock in the public market could adversely affect the market price for Class A Common Stock and make it more difficult for you to sell your holdings at times and prices that you determine are appropriate.
-Furthermore, we expect that, because there is a large number of shares registered pursuant to Rule 144 for a significant period of time, the precise duration of which cannot be predicted.
+Furthermore, we expect that, because there is a large number of shares registered pursuant to the S-1 Registration Statements, the selling securityholders will continue to offer the securities covered thereby pursuant to the S-1 Registration Statements or pursuant to Rule 144 for a significant period of time, the precise duration of which cannot be predicted.
 Accordingly, the adverse market and price pressures resulting from an offering pursuant to any of our registration statements may continue for an extended period of time.
 We may also file additional registration statements in connection with the possible sale of other securities.